ViachaslauStrelnikau/masteringextjs-extjs-6.2.0/Readme.md

 Adapted to extJS 6.
 The main book and project have written on extJS 5.0.0, which is not fully compatible with extJS 6.
 I tried to fix most of the problem, so the the project starts and run fine under GPL extJS 6.2.0 and Chrome browser v69.
-This is the link to original repo to this book https://github.com/loiane/masteringextjs
+This is the link to original repo of the book project https://github.com/loiane/masteringextjs

 # Setup and run